edgedb/edgedb/docs/ai/reference.rst

 * ``context`` (object, required): Settings that define the context of the query.

-  * ``query`` (string, required): Specifies the query to determine the relevant objects and index to serve as context for text generation.
+  * ``query`` (string, required): Specifies an expression to determine the relevant objects and index to serve as context for text generation.
+You may set this to any expression that produces a set of objects, even if it is not a standalone query.

   * ``variables`` (object, optional): A dictionary of variables for use in the context query.